GintsVe/expect-digital/README.md

 Users can select a timesheet filtered by an employee name and a week, and edit hours worked for selected employee and week.

+You can see a working project here - https://timesheet-entries.netlify.app/

+---

+# Description

 ---

 ## Available Scripts